dahe-cvl/vhh_sbd/README.md

 # Plugin package: Shot Boundary Detection

-This package includes all methods to classify a given shot/or image sequence in one of the categories Pan, Tilt or NA.
+This package includes all methods to detect and split a given video into the basic shots. (currently focused on Abrupt Transitions).

 ## Package Description